 Economic: The benefit of a smaller numbers of endorsements is an expectation of higher average profits per endorsement holder.
 The highest average profits per longline endorsement holder would occur under Sub-alternative 2e and the lowest under Sub-alternative 2a.
 It is not expected that a smaller number of endorsements would necessarily yield higher total or aggregate profits compared to a larger number of endorsements.
-However, theoretically, the expectation is that a smaller number of vessels because a smaller number of vessels would cut costs.
+However, theoretically, the expectation is that a smaller number of vessels could be more profitable than a larger number of vessels because a smaller number of vessels would cut costs.
 However, too few vessels could limit catch and therefore revenues.
 While a quantitative analysis is theoretically possible, economic data specific to the golden tilefish gear groups do not exist at this time and therefore, such an analysis cannot be done.